 Bounce rate is a unique metric within Google Analytics.
-It appears within many of the Google Analytics reports and is a popular obsession for managers trying to quickly ascertain the performance of a website or landing page.
+It appears within many of the Google Analytics reports and can helpful when looking at the performance of your content or landing pages.
 However, as is often the case in any analysis, the secret to understanding the bounce rate metric is context.
-Taking bounce rate at face value, or assuming that a high bounce rate indicates low engagement is unlikely to deliver any realistic insights into the true performance of your content.
+Taking bounce rate at face value, or assuming that a high bounce rate indicates low engagement is unlikely to deliver any real insights into the actual performance of your content.

-A lot of misconceptions about bounce rate start with people having the wrong definition of what it is and how it’s calculated.
-We have come across various incorrect definitions of bounce rate, from “the percentage of people who leave a site” to “the exit rate of the page”.
+Misconceptions about bounce rate start with people having the wrong definition of what it is and how it’s calculated.
+I've come across various definitions of bounce rate, from “the percentage of people who leave a site” to “the exit rate of the page”.

-Coming back to our definition, we are looking at the percentage of visits where only one of these types of interactions occurred.
-Typically, a bounce will mean that someone’s visit only included the original pageview (their landing page) and no other pages or recorded events on the landing page.
-So by this definition, a customer who lands on an efficient landing page that provides all the information they need to satisfy their visit could end up showing as a bounce.
+Coming back to our definition, we are looking at the percentage of sessions where only one of these types of interactions occurred.
+Typically, a bounce will mean that someone’s session only included the original pageview (their landing page) and no other pages or events on the landing page.
+So by this definition, a customer who lands on an efficient landing page that provides all the information they need to satisfy their visit could end up being reported as a bounce.

-Another important thing to note is that by default Google Analytics does not allow you to see how long people spend on the last page someone views.
-This is because Google Analytics uses the second page to calculate time for the first page.
+Another important thing to highlight is that by default Google Analytics does not allow you to see how long people spend on the last page someone views.
+This is because Google Analytics uses the second page to calculate the time for the first page.
 When we are talking about bounces, there is no second page, so we won’t see how long people spend on the page.
-You can get more clarity by using events (or triggering another hit) on the page, but this is a topic for another post.
-The other impact on time is that visits (or sessions) also reset if there is a period of inactivity of 30 minutes or more.
+You can get more clarity by using events (or triggering another hit) on the page.
+The other impact on time is that sessions also reset if there is a period of inactivity of 30 minutes or more.

-Here is an example that represents a bounce rate of 50%:
+Here is an example that shows a bounce rate of 50%:

 This means that the following scenarios will all lead to a bounce (assuming your landing page has no event, social or ecommerce tracking):